When are applications due?

 Can I apply directly to the Ph.D. program if I don't have an M.A.?

 Yes.
-The M.A. degree is received as part of a student's satisfactory progress toward the Ph.D.
+The M.A. degree is earned as part of a student's satisfactory progress toward the Ph.D.
 If your intention is to earn a Ph.D. in History, then you should apply to the Ph.D. program.
 Please note that we do not offer a terminal M.A. degree outside of the 4+1 program.

 Do I need to have a B.A. or M.A. degree in History?

 No. Students with a variety of backgrounds can excel in our program.
-That said, it is vital that an applicant's statement of purpose and writing sample demonstrate the qualities of critical thinking and argumentation that are at the heart of the historical analysis.
+An applicant's statement of purpose and writing sample, however, should demonstrate the qualities of critical thinking and argumentation that are at the heart of historical analysis.